Dollskill: Webiste Redesign

 After receiving instructor feedback I synthesized the following pain points:

--make the text larger for both mobile and desktop screens
+-increase text size for both mobile and desktop screens

--increase the visibility of the functions that certain buttons have (unclickable vs clickable)
+-increase the visibility of the functions of buttons

 -span the content to fit the grid